 The counterbalance is higher management intensity:

-- More wear and tear on the property
+- Greater wear and tear on shared facilities

 Property Management for Gibraltar HMOs